Jorenar/blog/2021-07-05-vla-pitfalls.md

 array, not just block of memory acting like one) that has size determined during runtime instead of at compile time.

 VLAs were introduced with the revision C99 of the C standard.
-At first glance they seem convenient and efficient, but it's just an illusion.
-In reality they are just sources of constant issues.
+They may seem innocent, quite convenient, natural even, but it's just an illusion: in reality they often are sources of non-trivial issues.

 Most of the criticism in this article falls on so called _automatic VLA_ and not all instances of VLA, thus I will differentiate between them using